piotrceli/elevator-system/README.md

 The system is used to service up to 16 elevators.
 A building has floors ranging from 0 to 10.
 Each elevator has the floors presented by an int[] array - targetFloors.
-If the floor is one of the targets corresponding array's element obtains value of 1.
+If the floor is one of the targets, corresponding array's element obtains value of 1.
 Each elevator may have several selected target floors at the same time.
-After arriving at target floor (targetFloors[i] = 1), the elevator stops on this floor for one simulation step (simulateStep()).
+After arriving at the target floor (targetFloors[i] = 1), the elevator stops on this floor for one simulation step (simulateStep()).
 It is shown with a field called isStopped.
 Current elevator's direction is presented by a field direction:
 * positive number - elevator is going upwards
 * negative number - elevator is going downwards
-* 0 - elevator stays in place and does not have any target floors
+* 0 - elevator stays in the place and does not have any target floors

 ### 2. Available functionalities
 * #### viewStatus() - Prints status of elevators in the form below.